irgroup-classrooms/dis08-2021/assignments.md

 ### 2.1: Shell Tutorial
 Complete the lessons from the interactive online course at [linuxjourney.com](https://linuxjourney.com/lesson/the-shell) on learning the command line.
 Do the quizes in each of the lectures.

 Prove your completion with a photo that shows your student ID card and the correct results of the quizes.
-Make at least 3 photos according to the three digits, of your student ID.
+Make at least 3 photos according to the last three digits, of your student ID.
 Subtract these three digits from 10.
 For example: Your student ID is 1110341 -> Photos of quizes 7, 6, and 9, according to 10-3=7, 10-4=6, and 10-1=9.
 In case this rule of thumb does not work, calculate the sum of the double digits or last two digits.
 For example: Your student ID is 1110288 -> Photos of 8, 2 and 16 (8+8).

 ### 2.2: Count the Lines
 Use your new knowledge to count the number of lines in your `introduction.md` file from exercise 1.